The Life-changing Power of Adventure Therapy ThreePeaks Ascent

 This article explains how adventure activities at ThreePeaks Ascent contribute to our students’ growth and how we use each activity as a catalyst for lasting change.

-Take our teen test and see if a Nature-Based Short-Term Residential Treatment program is right for your family.
+Take our teen test and see if a Nature-Based Residential Treatment program is right for your family.

 In this article we’ll discuss: